jspare-projects/jspare-command-sdk/README.md

 See the documentation at: http://jspare.org/framework/docs

 ## Features

 	* JSpare Web Framework Integration
 	* Minimalist command integration
 	* Native yeld caller

+## Project Status

+This project has been discontinued, we are focusing our efforts on other projects.
+Send mail to jspare@jspare.org.

 ## License